Breaking: At Least Eight Dead As Gunman Shouting ‘All Jews Must Die’ Open Fires At Pittsburgh Synagogue

-At least eight people are reported to have been killed in a deadly shooting at a Pittsburgh synagogue, according to various reports emerging in the media.
+At least eight people are reported to have been killed in a deadly shooting at a Pittsburgh synagogue, according to various emerging reports.

-CBS reported that law enforcement officials rushed to The Tree of Life Synagogue in Squirrel Hill in Pittsburgh, Pennsylvania after reports that a gunman had opened fire during a prayer meeting.
+KDKA-2 (a CBS affiliate station) reported that law enforcement officials rushed to The Tree of Life Synagogue in Squirrel Hill in Pittsburgh, Pennsylvania after receiving reports that a gunman had opened fire during a prayer meeting.
 Multiple people are reported to have been injured while police believe the number of fatal casualties may rise.

-It is not believed to be an active shooter scene now with KDKA reporting that a white male has surrendered.
-The media outlet’s Meghan Schiller said that the suspect, whom some reports have suggested to be in his 40s, appeared to be injured and was crawling at the time she saw him.
-He reportedly “walked in yelling ‘All Jews must die'”.
+At the time of writing, the active shooter is no longer at large, with KDKA reporting that a white male has surrendered.
+KDKA reporter Megan Schiller said that the suspect, whom some reports have suggested to be in his 40s, appeared to be injured, and was crawling at the time she saw him.
+As reported by The Guardian, the suspect reportedly “walked in yelling ‘All Jews must die'”.

 When officers arrived on the scene, the suspect reportedly fired at them, shooting at least two of them.